From the Ocean Floor to Your Door: Why the Right Network Partners Make All the Difference

 • Dark fiber for customers who want full control over their optical network

-Why Global Carriers and Enterprises Choose GTA
+Why Global Carriers Choose GTA

-Your First and Strongest Link in Global Connectivity
+Guam: Your First and Strongest Link

-By choosing GTA, carriers and enterprises gain more than just a landing point—they secure a trusted U.S.-owned partner with the infrastructure, expertise, and resilience to move critical data securely across the Pacific.
-Our privately built and operated fiber network, Tier III data centers, and direct access to every cable landing station in Guam ensure unmatched reliability from the moment a signal reaches our shores.
+By choosing GTA, carriers and enterprises secure more than a landing point.
+They gain a trusted U.S.-owned partner with the infrastructure, expertise, and resilience to move critical data across the Pacific.
+From the ocean floor to the far side of the world, Guam is where America's data begins.